 A native New Yorker, Cullen began her career in the arts in 1989 as a dance educator in the public school system of North Carolina.
-In 1995 she opened a movement education facility in Raleigh, North Carolina called Art In Motion and began her exploration of the idea of a movement-based community facility.
-In 2001, Cullen returned to New York and became the Education Director for Pascal Rioult Dance Theatre, now Rioult.
-Concurrently, Cullen went into the Williamsburg community to develop a plan for the educational arm of the Streb Lab for Action Mechanics (SLAM).
-In 2003, Cullen opened the school at SLAM as Director of Education.
-Under Kim’s leadership, the school grew into a vibrant community setting for adults, children, circus artists and pre-gentrification local youth as both a way to give back to the neighborhood and a means of generating substantial of earned and contributed revenue for the organization.
+In 1995, she opened an intergenerational art space, Art In Motion, in NC called and began her exploration of movement-based community building.
+In 2001, Cullen returned to New York and became education director for Pascal Rioult, concurrently entering the Williamsburg community to develop a plan for the educational arm of Streb Lab for Action Mechanics (SLAM).
+In 2003, Cullen opened the school at SLAM as director of education.
+Under Kim’s leadership, the school grew into a vibrant community setting for adults, children, and circus artists, including free programming for pre-gentrification local youth.
+This initiative was an opportunity to give back to the neighborhood, build community, generate substantial earned and contributed revenue for the organization, and foster audience development.